-Use the paper's learning objectives as a base.
+Use the course's learning objectives as a base.
 These should be listed in the Administration Guide, or at the beginning or end of each topic.
 If you are using a required text, you might find these at the beginning or end of chapters as well.

 Analyse the questions asked in previous exams.
 Lecturers may not ask the same questions, but the topic areas are often similar.
-Be aware that the focus of the paper may vary from that of previous years.
+Be aware that the focus of the course may vary from that of previous years.

 Determine the most important sections and relevant timeframes and make these your priority